 3. Intelligence and Diplomacy:

-Significance of Knowledge in IR:
+Why Knowledge is Important in IR:

 1. Informed Decision-Making: